 We accept payment by credit card (Visa, MasterCard and Discover; call the office if you plan to use American Express), check, or money order.

 Is there a cut-off date to register for the convention?

 No, you can register in advance (preferred) or on the day of the event.

 Yes, a block of rooms is reserved at the Comfort Inn and Suites in Jackson, Wisconsin.
-To receive the special rate, you must call the hotel at 262-677-1133.
-Just mention Christian Life Resources to receive your special rate of $99.00 per night (Friday, October 18-Sunday, October 19) for a standard room with 1 queen bed; $104 per night for a standard room with 2 queen beds; or, $109 per night for a suite with 1 king bed.
-These special rates are available through September 6.
-Beginning September 7, the rates increase by $10 per night.
-All accommodations are non-smoking rooms.
+To get the special rate, you must call the hotel at 262-677-1133.
+Just mention Christian Life Resources to receive your special rate of $124.00 per night (Friday, October 13-Sunday, October 15) for a standard single or double occupancy room with 1 queen bed; $129.0 per night for 2 queen beds or 1 king bed.
+These rates are available through September14.
+Beginning September 15, the rates increase to their regular prices.

-A full refund is available until October.
-1. After October 1, a $5 service fee will be deducted.
+Refunds are available until Oct.
+1. After that date, a $5 service fee will be deducted.

-Help us spread the word about our ENGAGE!
-National Convention!
+Help us spread the word about our That We May Know National Convention!
 Download the materials below to help promote the event.